Salvatori (design): Projects

 Salvatori has supplied product for projects ranging from residential to retail to hospitality such as ETH Zurich (University of Science and Technology), Armani Hotel Milan, Armani stores globally, the Conservatorium Hotel Amsterdam, Salvatore Ferragamo and Donna Karan.
 In 2013 Salvatori collaborated with Jaguar to create the F-Table for the Wallpaper* Handmade special exhibition, on display in the main window of Harrod's.
 The exhibition also travelled to Milan and New York in 2014.

 Designers

 In 2010 the company worked with John Pawson on The House of Stone using Salvatori’s Lithoverde.
 In 2014 Kengo Kuma developed Ishiburo, a bathroom range in natural stone, with Salvatori.
 In 2017 a series of tables were created in a joint collaboration with Michael Anastassiades.
 Salvatori has also worked with Daniel Libeskind on residential projects in Italy and Piero Lissoni on a table range, stone texture and several hospitality projects including Roomers Hotel in Baden Baden.
+Other designers who have worked with the company include Michael Anastassiades, Stephen Burks, Rodolfo Dordoni, Luca Nichetto, Patricia Urquiola, Vincent Van Duysen, and Yabu Pushelberg.